AidanPryde/NAI/README.md

 # NAI-exercises
-The Significant Algorithm Solving course exercises at ELTE IK university in hungary.
+The Significant Algorithm Solving course exercises at ELTE IK university in Hungary.

 Solving exercises from old competations.